Douglas Newby is Best Qualified to Represent You as a Buyer's Agent Sold

 Acreage of Preston Hollow Estate

-The large amount of land, 25 acres, in the most prestigious neighborhood of Preston Hollow, Mayflower Estates, makes the Crespi / Hicks Estate property the best residential investment in Dallas.
+The large amount of land in the most prestigious neighborhood of Preston Hollow, Mayflower Estates, makes the Crespi / Hicks Estate property the best residential investment in Dallas.
 Even during the last 16 years when the Dallas real estate market was rather subdued, the acreage in Mayflower Estates doubled in value every seven or eight years.

 Now Dallas is rapidly growing and experiencing the benefit from the last 20 years of philanthropic contributions and business leaders making investments in the city.